edgeworx/docs/edgeworx-for-developers/developer-docs/dockerfile.md

 ## The FROM instruction

 Every new container must start from some a base container.
 The first line in your Dockerfile will be a `FROM` instruction which tells Docker which base container you want to use as your starting point.
 The instruction format is pretty straightforward.
 Use the keyword `FROM` followed by the string that uniquely identifies the container image.
 In the example above, the identifier string is `edgeworx/darcy-ai-sdk-base:1.0.0`.
 The first part of the string `edgeworx` is the organization, which of course refers to the company called Edgeworx.
 By default, Darcy will look for container images in the Docker Hub cloud system.
 Starting the identifier string with `edgeworx` tells Docker to look for the next part of the container image name under the Edgeworx organization.
 When you save container images in Docker Hub, you will use your own organization name as the start of the identifier string.

+The first and second part of the identifier string are separated by a `/`.
+The second part of the identifier is the name of the container image.
+In the example above it is `darcy-ai-sdk-base`.
+As you can see from the name, this container image is a reusable base for building new Darcy AI applications from the SDK.

+The second and third part of the string is separated by a `:`.
+The third part is called the "tag" and you can think of it as a version specifier.
+For any container image name, you can have as many tags as you want.
+In the example above, the tag is `1.0.0` which denotes version 1.0.0 of this container image.

+Using the instruction `FROM edgeworx/darcy-ai-sdk-base:1.0.0` tells Docker to load the base container image and then start building the new container on top of that.
+This means that the operating system and every file and piece of sofware found in the base container will be present in the new container.
+Using the base container image shown here in the example will provide you with all of the pre-installed software and configuration you need to make your Darcy AI application run properly.

+## The RUN instruction